UAE Federal AML, CTF and CPF legislation

 An effective risk-based approach should allow Relevant Persons discretion to exercise reasonable business judgement with respect to their business and customers.
 Firms should understand their business better than anyone else and are best placed to identify and determine the level of risk their business faces from ML/TF, and to develop appropriate strategies, policies, procedures, systems and controls to manage and mitigate these risks.

-The DFSA intends to provide certain practical information and assistance to all categories of Relevant Persons subject to the DFSA AML/CTF/sanctions supervisory regime, on how to consider a risk based approach.
+The DFSA intends to provide certain practical information and assistance to all categories of Relevant Persons subject to the DFSA AML/CTF/CPF supervisory regime, on how to consider a risk based approach.
 The DFSA recognises there is a broad divergence of business activities carried on by the Relevant Persons we supervise, and therefore, the associated ML/TF risks for each Relevant Person will vary.
 The DFSA views this engagement as important in developing a common understanding amongst Relevant Persons within the DIFC of what a RBA entails and how to apply it.

 DFSA Annual AML Return